 - Adopt an ancestral eating pattern: Hadza women include lots of variety in their diets.
 However, traditionally they didn’t include grains, dairy, or pulses.
 They eat plenty of berries, nuts, seeds, meat, eggs, and tubers, while honey is their favourite food, complete with the pollen and bee larvae.

-- Some popular ancestral eating patterns include the Weston A Price Foundation Diet, Paleo Diet, Primal Diet, a whole-food healthy fat, low carbohydrate diet, a whole-food ketogenic diet or the Autoimmune Protocol.
-My diet currently mostly resembles a low carbohydrate version of the Autoimmune Protocol (AIP) diet.
+- Some popular ancestral eating patterns include the Weston A Price Foundation Diet, Paleo Diet, Primal Diet, a whole-food healthy fat, low carbohydrate diet, a whole-food ketogenic diet, the Wahls Protocol paleo or Paleo Plus diet or the Autoimmune Protocol.
+My diet currently mostly resembles a low carbohydrate version of the Autoimmune Protocol (AIP) paleo diet.

 Reducing toxin exposures to stop heavy periods naturally